Employment and employee benefits in Hong Kong: overview

 If an employee has five or more years of service at the time of dismissal and is not entitled to a statutory severance payment because the above conditions are satisfied, he/she may still be entitled to a long service payment.

 Harmonisation of employment terms

-May be able to claim a severance payment if they are dismissed by the seller.
+The employee may be entitled to a severance payment if he/she is dismissed by the seller.

 Employer and parent company liability

 An employer can be liable for the acts of its employees?

 A parent company can be liable for the acts of a subsidiary company's employees?

 Employer's vicarious liability in tort.
 As a general rule, an employer can be held vicariously liable for all torts committed by an employee in the course of employment or where his/her tortious act has a "close connection" with that employment.

 In determining whether there is a "close connection", the court will consider "whether the employee's tort was so closely connected with his employment that it would be fair and just to hold his employer vicariously liable".
 Factors that are likely to be relevant to the assessment include whether:

 The act in question is part of, or reasonably incidental to, the employee's normal duties.